gyp12/songpeng.github.io/index.md

 \end{equation}
 $$

 I'm songpeng, a PhD candidate in Tsinghua University, Beijing, China. *Bioinformatics* is my major.
 This is my personal blog on GitHub.
-I use it to record my thoughs on diffrent subjects.
+I use it to record my thoughts on diffrent subjects.

 I mainly focus on: